evertheylen/cloud-api-doc/README.md

 ## Obtaining an Access Token

-* Please note that this feature is not yet live in the Web App as of 2015-01-06.
-It is expected to go live within a week.
-This comment will be removed when tokens are retrievable from the Web App.

 An end user will obtain an access token from the [Eyefi Web App](https://app.eyefi.com).
 Under the account menu tree there is an option called "Developer".
 This controls the current list of access tokens.
 Select the '+' icon to generate a new access token to be used